sperea/jlaasociados-escaparate-raspberrypi/README.md

 To start Media Viewer, run the following command:

 ``
-python start.py --media-dir /path/to/media --image-time 5 --video-time 10
+python start.py --media-dir /path/to/media --image-time 5

 * `--media-dir`: the path to the directory containing the media files.